zng-ui/zng/TODO/_current.md

-* Baseline does not propagate to parent, should it?

 * Implement `Font::outline`.
-* implement underline_skip GLYPHS, see `core::text::shaping::outline`.
+* Implement underline_skip GLYPHS, see `core::text::shaping::outline`.

 * Review child priority integration with `WidgetLayout`, what happens when we add a border in child { }?
    - It does not work: